jhpyle/docassemble/_docs/objects.md

   `case.plaintiff`, returns `plaintiffs` or `plaintiff` depending on the number of items in the list; if the variable name is `applicant`, returns `applicants` or `applicant` depending on the number of items in the list.
+If you can also give this function any arbitrary noun and it will pluralize it or not depending on whether the number of items in the list is more than one.
+E.g., `client.child.as_noun('kid')` will return `'kid'` or `'kids'`.
 * <a name="DAList.number"></a><a name="DADict.number"></a><a
   name="DASet.number"></a>`number()` - returns the total number of items in the list.
 If necessary it will trigger questions that